Topl/BramblSc/documentation/docs/tutorials/tutorials/simple-transfer.md

 ```

 It is important to note that your LockAddress will be different from the one shown above.
 Everytime the code is run, a new
-Topl main key is generated, thus resulting in a new LockAddress.
+ main key is generated, thus resulting in a new LockAddress.

 ## Step 2: Sender